ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 - Support cross-region and cross-account backups
 ## VPC
 ### Basics
+- NACL:
+    + Processes in order, lowest rule number first.
+Once a match occurs, processing stops.
+    + DENY everything by default
+    + Each subnet can have one NACL
+- Border Gateway Protocol(BGP)
+    +
 - Public subnets
     + Has a route table that sends 0.0.0.0/0 to an IGW
     + Must have a public ipv4